-- > Listen carefully to your induction and ask if you do not understand. - Make sure that you understand the emergency procedures for their area fire points, emergency exits, assembly point etc. Check that emergency exits are not blocked. - Keep floors, walkways, stairs and storage areas free from obstructions (chairs and bags in particular) and always close filing cabinets.
+- > Listen carefully to your induction and ask if you do not understand. - Make sure that you understand the emergency procedures for the area fire points, emergency exits, assembly point etc. Check that emergency exits are not blocked. - Never wedge fire doors open. - Keep floors, walkways, stairs and storage areas free from obstructions (chairs and bags in particular) and always close filing cabinets.
 A minimum clearance of 0.9m should be kept along all walkways. - Do not stack files or equipment on top of high cupboards or cabinets or overload bookshelves.
-Store heavy items at a low level. - Use step stools or step ladders to reach items above shoulder level, never climb on chairs or tables. - > Keep floor surfaces clear and clean, clear up spillages immediately and report any damage. - Wear suitable clothing and footwear for the environment & weather conditions with light clothing on hot days and warmer clothing for cold days. - Minimise the use of power boards and extension cables and make sure they are not across walkways.
-Do link extension cords or power boards together or use double adapters. - > Make sure you have adequate lighting for your task. - > Report all damage and defective equipment immediately.
+Store heavy items at a low level. - Use step stools or step ladders to reach items above shoulder level, never climb on chairs or tables. - > Keep floor surfaces clear and clean.
+Clear up spillages immediately and report any damage. - Wear suitable clothing and footwear for the environment & weather conditions with light clothing on hot days and warmer clothing for cold days. - Minimise the use of power boards and extension cables and make sure they are not across walkways.
+Do link extension cords or power boards together or use double adapters. - > Make sure you have adequate lighting for your task. - > Report all damage and defective equipment immediately. - Keep bags, rucksacks, handbags and other items in a safe place under your desk (if there is room).
+Do not allow straps to fall into walkway areas.